The Python for Loop

 The for loop in Python is a fundamental control structure used for definite iteration.
 This means you use it when you want to repeat a block of code a specific number of times, typically by iterating over a sequence like a list, tuple, string, or a range of numbers.

-Think of it as a way to say, “For each item in this collection, do this action.”
+Think of it as a way to say: “For each item in this collection, take this specific action.”

 Basic Syntax

-The syntax of a for loop is clean and readable:
+The syntax of a for loop is clean and reads like plain English:

 for variable_name in iterable: